Explore the many ways plants inspire building materials and can reduce negative environmental and health impacts.

 For the 20 people who work in Ft.
 Lee’s Building 11108, it’s comforting that the cabinets throughout the building emit no formaldehyde.

-From the severe drought plaguing the western United States, to the re-imagining of city parks with innovative and sustainable landscapes, to pesky insects, soy-backed artificial grass is part of the solution.
+From the water-conscious West, to the re-imagining of city parks with innovative and sustainable landscapes, to pesky insects, soy-backed artificial grass is part of the solution.

 Join New York’s premiere presentation on energy-and data-harvesting piezoelectric applications for architecture and explore exciting ways plant-based materials contribute to sustainable design.
 Architects can earn four continuing education credits at the Architects Go Sustainable with BioMaterials Day and see the cutting-edge marriage of Georgia Tech Research Institute’s piezoelectric technology with soy-biobased flooring.
 All training is available at no cost to architects through support of the United Soybean Board and presenters.
 Registration is required and attendance is limited to the first 80 registrants.